ofri84/slack-bot/README.md

 ## Usage

-init a conversation with the bot by mentioning the bot name directly. e.g. '@benny here?' afterwards a session of your user and the bot will be held for 30 seconds (see config.js), so you won't have to mention the bit name every time
+in order to init a conversation session with the bot you can write him on the private channel, or mention him on the public channel, e.g.: '@benny here?' in each one of the two cases, a session of your user and the bot will be held for 30 seconds (see config.js), so if you write him on a public channel you won't have to mention the bot name every time.

+you can write: 'help' or '@benny help', in order to use the bot help service.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)